fvmformal/fvm/doc/sphinx/source/concepts.rst

 user_defined_hdltypes_in_package
 --------------------------------

-The same as user_defined_hdltypes, but the specific user-defined datatypes have been defined in a VHDL package.
+The same as `user_defined_hdltypes`, but the specific user-defined datatypes have been defined in a VHDL package.
 This is very interesting when considering formal verification as a `complement` to simulation, because it allows us to define our transactions in a VHDL package that can be used both from a TLM testbench made in a modern simulation verification methodology and the properties for formal verification with FVM.

 - Link: https://gitlab.com/fvmformal/fvm/-/tree/main/concepts/user_defined_hdltypes